3D Printed Kidneys: How Close Are We?

 3D printed kidneys: a new medical frontier

-Though in its infancy, we do have the technology, that with a lot of refining and improvement, should be able to 3D print viable human kidneys.
-We know from previous research creating liver tissues, bladders, and skin grafts, that 3D printing living cells into tissues is possible and can be done on a small scale.
+Though regenerative medicine is in its infancy, the consensus is that with a lot of refining and improvement, we should be able to 3D print viable human kidneys eventually.
+We know from previous research creating liver tissue, bladders, and skin grafts, that 3D printing multiple cell types into tissue is possible and can be done on a small scale.

-Now, we need to improve it to be able to create entire organs, rather than just miniature versions or tissues that form a small part of the organ.
+Now, we need to improve it to be able to create entire organs, rather than just miniature versions or tissue structures that form a small part of the organ.

 The next question

 We no longer need to ask if working 3D organs are possible.